Screening the Coulomb interaction leads to a prethermal regime in two-dimensional bad conductors

-b) In contrast to thick-oxide devices (Fig.~\ref{fig:rawdata}A and ref. \cite{Jan2006}), in the case of screened Coulomb interaction the relaxations have a very weak time dependence at intermediate times (Fig.~\ref{fig:rawdata}B and Fig.~S4).
-Moreover, the thermalization time $\tau_{\mathrm{eq}}$ appears to be independent of $T$ and $n_\mathrm{s}^\mathrm{f}$.
-Indeed, we find that the approach to equilibrium at long times may be fitted with an exponential function, $|\sigma-\sigma_0|\propto \mathrm{exp}[-(t/\tau_\mathrm{eq})]$ (Fig.~S6), which allows us to extract $\tau_{\mathrm{eq}}$ for all $n_\mathrm{s}^\mathrm{f}$, $T$, and for different samples.
-The results indicate that the thermalization is anomalously slow, with $\tau_\mathrm{eq}\sim 10^4$~s (Fig.~\ref{fig:tau}A, solid symbols) and no systematic dependence on
+b) In contrast to thick-oxide devices with time-dependent, glassy relaxations (Fig.~\ref{fig:rawdata}a and ref.\cite{Jan2006}), in the case of screened Coulomb interaction the relaxations have a very weak time dependence at intermediate times (Fig.~\ref{fig:rawdata}b and Supplementary Fig.~4).
+Moreover, the apparent thermalization time $\tau_{\mathrm{\sigma}}$ seems to be independent of $T$ and $n_\mathrm{s}^\mathrm{f}$.
+Indeed, we find that the approach to $\sigma_0$ at long times may be fitted with an exponential function, $|\sigma-\sigma_0|\propto \mathrm{exp}[-(t/\tau_\mathrm{\sigma})]$, as illustrated in Supplementary Fig.~7 (there the data are shown on a log-linear scale, in contrast to linear-log plots in Fig.~\ref{fig:rawdata}, Supplementary Figs.~4 and 5).
+This allows us to extract $\tau_{\mathrm{\sigma}}$ for all $n_\mathrm{s}^\mathrm{f}$ and $T$ where visible, exponential relaxations are observed at long times, and for different samples.
+The results of such fits indicate that the thermalization is anomalously slow, with $\tau_\mathrm{\sigma}\sim 10^4$~s (Fig.~\ref{fig:tau}a, solid symbols) and no systematic dependence on